razerx100/Sol/README.md

 ## Instructions
 Run the appropriate Setup script to either pull from master or dev branch.
 The setup scripts use the ***Visual Studio 17 2022*** generator for project generation.

+Use the ***config.ini*** file from the executable folder to change the modules at the start of the app.
+The file would be automatically generated, if it doesn't exist upon starting the app.

+Currently supported changeable modules/systems:
+[Modules] Renderer = Gaia
+[Modules] Renderer = Terra

+[Systems] RenderEngine = IndirectDraw
+[Systems] RenderEngine = IndividualDraw

 ## Resources
 ### Default Window Icon
 Default window icon location is {executable_directory}/resources/icon/Sol.ico.